ymyke/cardio/README.md

     cards defeated, which cards confronted with, ... -- could have an instance of each "thing" (card, location, etc.) and log the stats with these things (using a special Stats class that gets added to each such thing) -- or maybe just the entire run in some useful format?
-(Would replace log and maybe also the stateslogger)
+(Would replace log and maybe also the stateslogger) -- Keep in mind that some cards can die during a run but should still keep their stats available.
+How to do that exactly?
 - Smooth "state" changes such as map -> fight, fight won / fight -> map, game over, ...